 Pay Traffic Ticket in ConnecticutPage Overview

-Paying your CT traffic ticket is the equivalent of pleading no contest or nolo contendere.
+Simply paying your CT traffic ticket is equivalent to pleading no contest or nolo contendere.

-If you opt to pay your citation, note that:
+If you opt to pay your citation, remember that:

-- You can pay online or by mail if it’s a traffic infraction.
+- You can pay your ticket online or by mail if it’s a traffic infraction.